ne1410s/Comanche/README.md

 ## Overview
 Comanche is a module-discovery library for the command line.

 It is designed to work for *you, the developer* by allowing you to write your code.
-It will sit back until CLI invocation, where is dynamically discovers and relays it (just the bits you want).
+It will sit back until CLI invocation, where it dynamically discovers and relays it (just the bits you want).

 ## Quick Start
 Getting started is as easy as 1, 2, 3!